jeremyburr/crypto-market-cli/README.md

 # CryptoMarket-CLI
-CryptoMarket-CLI is a command line interface for real-time cryptocurrency market data.
+CryptoMarket-CLI is a command line interface for viewing real-time cryptocurrency market data.